KAMSC Honors Chemistry

 After leaving industry, he obtained a secondary teaching certificate from Western Michigan University (go Broncos!) while he ran the Water Quality Laboratory at WMU.
 Dr. T taught chemistry in the Portage Public School system for 2 years before joining KAMSC.

-Dr. T retired in 2013 but returned part-time to KAMSC in the fall of 2014 assisting in the administration of KAMSC's Research Program.
+Dr. T retired in 2013 but returned part-time to KAMSC in the fall of 2014 assisting in the administration of KAMSC's Research Program for a couple of years.

 His interests include flying airplanes, running, playing music and eating.